splynx/docs/files/en/payment_systems/netcash_do/netcash_do.md

 And your **merchant account number**.

-These values have to be added into **Config → Integrations → Modules list -> Netcash** :
+These values have to be added to add-on configuration, located in `Config → Integrations → Modules list`:

 ![modules_list.png](modules_list.png)